-Criminal threats occur when a person willfully makes a threat to commit a crime which will result in death or great bodily injury to the intended victim or a member of his or her immediate family with the specific intent that the statement is to be taken as a threat, even if there is no intent to actually carry it out.

-This means that a person makes a definite threat of death or great bodily injury against another person or his or her family, regardless of whether that person intends to carry it out.

-Criminal threats are covered by Penal Code Section 422.

-To arrest a person for making criminal threats, the necessary crime elements must include:

-- a threat to commit a crime resulting in death or great bodily injury to a person or his or her immediate family. - the threat must be such as to cause a person reasonably to be in sustained fear for his or her own safety or for his or her immediate family's safety.
+Definition crime which a member of statement is out.
+This means treats occur when a person willfully makes a threat to commit a will result in death or great bodily injury to the intended victim or f his or her immediate family with the specific intent that the to be taken as a threat, even if there is no intent to actually carry it that a person makes a definite threat of death or great bodily injury her person or his or her family, regardless of whether that person marry it out.
+Penal code section Criminal thr eats are covered by Penal Code Section 422.
+Crime elements To arrest a person for making criminal threats, the necessary crime elements must include:a threat to commit a crime resulting in death or great bodily injury to a person or his or her immediate family. the threat must be such as to cause a person reasonably to be in sustained fear for his or her own safety or for his or her immediate family's safety.
 NOTE: The threat can be made to the victim or to a third party.

-The threat can be made verbally, in writing, or by means of electronic communication devices such as computers, cellphones, facsimile machines, and pagers, and can be explicit or implicit.
+NOTE: The threat can be made verbally, in writing, or by means of electronic communication devices such as computers, cell-phones, facsimile machines, and pagers, and can be explicit or implicit.